• Skip to main content

 Section 195 deals with TDS on payments made to non-residents.
 The TDS rates under this section can vary between 10% and 30%, depending on the nature of the payment and the country of the recipient.

-Who is responsible for deducting TDS on commission?
+Who is responsible for deducting TDS on insurance commission?

-What is the threshold limit for TDS on commission?
+What is the threshold limit for TDS on insurance commission?

-The threshold limit for TDS on commission is ₹15,000.
-This means if the total commission paid to an individual exceeds ₹15,000 in a financial year, TDS needs to be deducted.
-If it is below this limit, no TDS will be deducted.
+The threshold limit for TDS on insurance commission is ₹20,000.
+This means if the total commission paid to an individual exceeds ₹20,000 in a financial year, tax needs to be deducted (TDS).
+If it is below this limit, no tax (TDS) will be deducted.

 Conclusion

 TDS on insurance commission and life insurance payments may seem complicated at first, but once you understand the basics, it’s much easier to navigate.
-By staying informed about the rules under Section 194D and Section 194DA, and taking note of the Budget 2024 updates, you can ensure compliance and avoid any surprises during tax season.
+By staying informed about the rules under Section 194D and Section 194DA, you can ensure compliance and avoid any surprises during tax season.

 If you’re paying or receiving insurance commission or life insurance policy payments, make sure to keep track of the thresholds and TDS rates, as well as any exemptions that may apply to your situation.